Megadeth

 Guitarist Jeff Young and drummer Chuck Behler then joined Mustaine and bassist Dave Ellefson.
 “So Far, So Good… So What” followed with “Mary Jane” and covers of Alice Cooper’s “No More Mr. Nice Guy” and the Sex Pistol’s “Anarchy In The UK.”

-Turned out that Young and Behler were not long-term players.
+It was after that album Mustaine checked into rehab and it appeared to take hold.
+But it turned out that Young and Behler were not long-term players.
 Guitarist Marty Friedman and drummer Nick Menza replaced them.
 This line-up produced Megadeth’s pinnacle “Rust In Peace” (’90).

 “Countdown To Extinction,” with “Sweating Bullets” was released two years later with the group’s most accessible and popular album “Youthanasia” hitting stores in ’94.